Is commercial energy different to household energy?

 • No cooling-off period – Household energy contracts come with a 14-day cooling-off period.
 This means you can cancel your contract at any time within 14 days of signing it, with no penalty charge from your supplier.
 But commercial energy contracts don’t offer a cooling-off period – once you sign, you’re locked in.
 This is why it’s important to get guidance from a broker to make sure you’re on the right type of contract for the needs of your business.

 • No price cap – To help households manage the cost of soaring energy bills, domestic energy rates have been capped since 2019.
 But commercial energy contracts don’t come with the same protection.
-Instead, the government supplies a discount on eligible commercial energy contracts via the Energy Bills Discount Scheme
+Instead, the government supplied a discount on eligible commercial energy contracts via the Energy Bills Discount Scheme, which ended on March 31, 2024.

 • No dual fuel – Households can often get a discount by getting their gas and electricity from the same supplier as part of a dual fuel deal.
 But businesses need to take out separate contracts for gas and electricity, even if both are provided by the same supplier.